pantherale0/haanglianwater/README.md

 ## Future plans

-Work is progressing to migrate this to a core Home Assistant integration, I expect this will happen for either 2026.1 or 2026.2.
+This integration will be deprecated following the release of 2025.12 as this is now a core integration.

 ## Installation